TheDev6/FluentBdd/README.md

 # FluentBdd
-I Used SpecFlow and was disappointed with code generation as a strategy because it get's in the way of the underlying test framework instead of leveraging it.
-The goal here is to achieve the practices of BDD with the least friction in authoring the actual hand coded test steps.
+Specflow is amazing and does what it says, but after working with it over the last few months I found that the code generation strategy was actually getting in the way of the underlying test framework (MsTest|NUnit|Xunit) instead of complimenting it.
+Something as simple as standard output logging with xunit required modifying the generated code.
+I also feared a refactor with the re-use of bindings preffering C# re-use over specflow re-use.